bobmagicii/vscode-auto-fold/README.md

 Automatic folding only happens when opened.
 If they are already open, they will stay as you have them.

+If you just added the magic comment to a file and want to fold it without reloading it, or if at any time you can re-fold a file as configured using the keyboard shortcut `alt+grave` or by using the command pallete `ctrl+shift+p` and typing `autofold`.

 # Example: Javascript

 ![Javascript](images/example-js.png)